-After morning routes, there was a round table discussion in my office with then-Director of Operations Doug Suits, myself, Safety and Training Coordinator Herby Worley, and a couple of our driver trainers.
+After our morning routes, I participated in a “round table” discussion with Director of Operations Doug Suits, Safety and Training Coordinator Herby Worley, and a couple of our driver trainers.
 The question on the table was, “How can we prevent this from happening in our school zones?”

-Of course, there were the obvious solutions, such as more adult presence in school zones, or administrators checking around each bus and signaling when it is clear for the driver to pull away.
-But we kept coming back to “forcing” our students to walk straight out, unable to go left or right until they were a safe distance away from the bus.
+At first, we focused on our current solutions: adding more adults to help load and unload students and asking administrators to continue checking around each bus then signal when it’s clear for the driver to pull away.
+The one new idea we kept coming back to was “forcing” students to walk straight out, unable to go left or right, until they were a safe distance away from the school bus.

-Lines were drawn on paper and on the white board: Buildings, sidewalks, bus traffic flow, distance from the doors, etc. Being from the south—or as some say, the country—the concept of forcing student traffic flow emerged as in a “chute,” much like that on many farms to “herd” or separate cattle.
-Sounds horrible, doesn’t it?
-But an idea was emerging to take PVC pipe and make a narrow barricade from the area where the bus pulls up, doors open inside of the “chute” and students unload and walk straight out to a safe distance away from the bus.
+As a safety team, we drew lines on paper and on the whiteboard representing buildings, sidewalks, bus traffic flow, and the distance from the bus to the school doors.
+Slowly, an idea emerged to use PVC pipe and make a narrow barricade, “a chute,” in the area where the bus pulls up.
+Once the bus has stopped, the driver opens the doors inside the “chute,” and students unload and walk straight out to a safe distance away from the bus.

-Five years later, the chutes are still in place at every school, every morning and adults must be in place before students are allowed to unload our buses.
-Catoosa County Public Schools has 17 schools: 10 primary and elementary schools, 3 middle, 3 high and 1 alternative school.
-Primary and elementary schools all have 1 chute in place, unloading only 1 bus at a time.
-Middle schools and high schools have 1-3 chutes in place, allowing 1 but no more than 3 buses to unload at a time.
+Five years later, the safety chutes are still in place at every school, every morning, for every student who rides the bus.
+Adults still must be in place to supervise before drivers allow students to unload our buses.
+Catoosa County Public Schools has 17 schools: 10 primary/elementary, three middle, three high, and one alternative school.
+Our primary/elementary schools all have one chute and unload one bus at a time.
+Middle schools and high schools have one to three chutes, allowing one but no more than three buses to unload at a time.

-Several of our schools even requested an extra “chute” for car rider unloading, again forcing the students to walk straight out, away from moving vehicles.
-Some schools even load in the afternoons, using the chutes to keep the students in view as they load.
-Chance Nix, the principal at Lakeview-Fort Oglethorpe High School (1 of 3 high schools served) states, “At LFO high school, the safety chutes help us fulfill our fundamental purpose of ensuring all kids learn, by getting them to and from school safely.”
+Several of our schools requested an extra chute for car rider unloading, again forcing the students to walk straight out away from moving vehicles.
+A few of our schools use the chutes to keep students in view as they load in the afternoon.
+Mr. Chance Nix, Principal at Lakeview-Fort Oglethorpe High School, states, “At LFO high school, the safety chutes help us fulfill our fundamental purpose of ensuring all kids learn by getting them to and from school safely.”

-Dr. McCrary goes on to say, “As both a father, whose kids rode the bus, and as an administrator, I’m proud of our transportation department and their constant stride to always be better.
-As our county values promise statement says, we work together to ensure ‘Every Child, Every Day, Without Exception.’”
+Dr. McCrary added, “As a father whose kids rode the bus, and as an administrator, I’m proud of our transportation department and their constant efforts to improve safety.
+As our school district’s value promise says, we work together to ensure safety for ‘Every Child, Every Day, Without Exception.’”

 Editor’s Note: Jerene Jones serves as transportation manager for Catoosa County Public Schools in Ringgold, Ga.
 Her photo of the safety chute display was one of two winners of the STN Photo Contest that was held during the NAPT Summit and NASDPTS Conference that was held in October 2018 in Kansas City, Missouri.
 The chute was on display during the School Facility Planning workshop.